piratetwo/Galahad/README.md

 ## Install the Galahad and CUTEst environment:
-(1) Set the environment variable by adding the following to the file .bashrc change the name "pirate" and Matlab path to yours
+(1) Set the environment variable by adding the following to the file .bashrc

+Please change the name "pirate" and the Matlab path to yours

 + export ARCHDEFS="/home/pirate/archdefs"
 + export SIFDECODE="/home/pirate/sifdecode"